vedmalex/telegraph-publisher/docs/API-REFERENCE.md

 - **Debug Mode**: When `debug: true` and `dryRun` is not explicitly set, `dryRun` will be automatically set to `true`
 - **Force Flag**: Combines functionality of legacy `--force` and `--force-republish` flags
+- **ToC Inline**: When `inlineToC: false`, table of contents is generated for EPUB navigation but not rendered inline in text
 - **ToC Generation**: When `generateAside: false`, `tocTitle` and `tocSeparators` are ignored

 ### ValidatedPublishDependenciesOptions